YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * A YottaDB version has an associated gtmsecshr (located by $ydb_dist).
 If multiple processes are accessing the same YottaDB version, each process must use the same combination of $ydb_tmp and $ydb_log.

-* In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$gtmver as the value for $ydb_log.
-Note that $gtmver can be in the form of the current YottaDB release and platform information.
+* In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log.
+Note that $ydb_rel can be in the form of the current YottaDB release and platform information.

 * YottaDB recommends setting $ydb_tmp to a temporary directory /tmp (AIX, GNU/Linux).
-The ydb_env_set script sets $ydb_tmp to /tmp/yottadb/$gtmver.
+The ydb_env_set script sets $ydb_tmp to /tmp/yottadb/$ydb_rel.

 * If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.